 On the personal side, I have been amazed by TNSM and the impact the school has had on my children’s approach to learning.
 The way Marlowe and Romy approach reading and math with enthusiasm is something that my wife and I never thought would happen.

 I am Lydia Neiheisel.
 I have been fortunate to be a part of The New School Montessori for most of my life.
 I was a student here from 1st through 6th grade, worked in the summer program through high school and then became a teacher in 2001.
-I have worked in the pre-primary program for over 15 years with a few years off, raising my own children.
-I have a daughter, Mae, who started when she was 3 and is now 10 and my son Guerin started in the preprimary.
+I have worked in the pre-primary program for over 18 years with a few years off, raising my own children.
+I have a daughter, Mae, who started when she was 3 and is now 13 and my son Guerin is in 3rd grade.

 As it happens, we are a three-generation New School family.
 Both of my parents were deeply involved in the school since the 1980s.
 My father was President of the Board and my mother was the Assistant Director for 30 years.
 It feels natural that I step into a board role to share my unique perspective and experience, having seen the school from multiple sides and throughout its many years of existence.